wutdequack/tp/docs/DeveloperGuide.md

 1. The product is not required to ensure that the dosage of medicine keyed are safe.
 2. The product should work on both 32-bit and 64-bit system.
-3. This version of product does not allow for addition of hospital and doctors.
+3. This version of product does not allow users to manually add additional hospital and doctors.

 ## Instructions for manual testing